 About Dalai Lama Fellows

 Dalai Lama Fellows, a unique global program personally authorized by the Fourteenth Dalai Lama, envisions and works toward a world that tends to the good of the whole as well as of the individual.
 The Fellowship Program does this by guiding a global network of young social innovators to deepen their effectiveness by integrating secular ethics, contemplative values and compassion.

-The Program awards year-long Fellowship grants of up to $6,000 to undergraduate and graduate students who want to design and launch ambitious "compassion-in-action" projects centered around one or more of the six Global Challenges:
+The Program awards year-long Fellowship grants of up to $6,000 to undergraduate and graduate students who want to design and launch ambitious "compassion-in-action" projects centered around ameliorating entrenched global problems such as: